OpenNewsLabs/autoEdit_2/README.md

 npm run build:mac
 ```

-This install dependencies, runs browserify on the client side js code, builds the electron application in the `./build` folder and packages into a dmg image which is saved onto the `~/Desktop`.
+This install dependencies, runs browserify on the client side js code, builds the electron application in the `./dist` folder and packages into a dmg image which is saved into the `~/dist` folder as well.

 <!-- Build for Linux